Acknowledgment, Action, and Reparations

 Reparation Offering & Feedback:

-If you or someone you know is interested in receiving such reparations instead of paying tuition to our programs, please reach out with this form or by calling our office.
+If you or someone you know is interested in receiving such reparations instead of paying tuition to our programs, please reach out with this form, to fill out a fee waiver request or call our office.

 If you are interested in hearing about current initiatives, have feedback, or if you would like to work on this with us, please get in touch, we would love to connect with you.